French Canadian Crepes, an easy crepe recipe that is great for breakfast. The crepes have crispy edges and are great with maple syrup or fruit sauce.

-French Canadian Crpes, is one of my family’s favorite breakfast recipes!
-Not your traditional crepe, these French Canadian crepes are crispy around the edges.
+French Canadian Crepes, is one of my family’s favorite breakfast recipes!
+Not your traditional French crepe, these French Canadian crepes are crispy around the edges.
 Not a lot of ingredients and they are easy to make!
 Just be sure to follow all the tips in the post for best results.

 My family has always made these crepes with a cast iron pan and Crisco shortening.
 My mom swears by Crisco shortening and I have to agree although you are welcome to substitute anything you’d like such as your favorite oil or butter.
 The crepes just don’t get their fancy “lacey” and crispy edges without the shortening but probably just as delicious!
 I’ve posted several other breakfast (or even brunch or “brinner”) recipes recently.
-So if you’re looking for others, try my Mexican Sausage & Cornbread Strata, Mini Caramel Streusel Cakes, or my decadent Overnight Ice Cream French Toast.
+So if you’re looking for others, try my Mexican Sausage & Cornbread Strata or my decadent Overnight Ice Cream French Toast.

 Although “experts” would tell you to mix the dry ingredients in separate bowls, we just mix everything quick all together.

 Add the milk slowly while whisking until the batter is quite thin (ignore my daughter’s head in the picture…).

 As I mentioned, my mom swears by Crisco shortening and her cast iron pan but substitute as you’d like.
 Your results may be quite a bit different though.
 The cast iron pan and shortening definitely helps get those crispy edges.

 Pour the batter into pan and swirl the pan around so that the batter spreads.

 Cook about 1-2 minutes per side or until the edges start to get crispy.
 See those “lacey” crispy edges?
 That’s the best part!